j9t/obsohtml/README.md

 (To install ObsoHTML globally, use the `-g` flag, as in `npm i -g obsohtml`.)

+To use ObsoHTML without installing, run it via `npx obsohtml`.
+To use it as a standalone script, [download or fork the source repository](https://github.com/j9t/obsohtml) and run `node bin/obsohtml.js` directly—the same options apply.

 #### Execution

 ObsoHTML accepts a folder or file path as a command line option, which can be specified in both short form (`-f`) and long form (`--folder`).
 The path can be either absolute or relative.